Childhood Syndromes and Disorders

 Manitoba Oculotrichoanal syndrome (MOTA)

-This rare disease is a multiple congenital anomalies syndrome.
-The most common anomalies relate to the nose, eyes, gastrointestinal and genitourinary.
-Syndromes vary between affected individuals but generally relate to the eyes, hair and anus.
-The syndrome has been mainly diagnosed in the residents of a very isolated community in northern Manitoba, Canada.
-There are a few cases that have been diagnosed outside of this remote community.
-This syndrome is also known as: Manitoba oculo-tricho-anal syndrome Marles Syndrome MOTA syndrome Oculo-tricho-anal syndrome Oculotrichoanal syndrome
+Manitoba Oculotrichoanal syndrome is a rare condition characterized by multiple congenital anomalies, most commonly affecting the nose, eyes, gastrointestinal system, and genitourinary system.
+Syndromes vary between affected individuals but generally relate to the eyes, hair, and anus.
+The syndrome has been mainly diagnosed in the residents of a very isolated community in northern Manitoba, Canada. […]

 Read more